sprakash57/create-react-saga/configuration.md

 6. **devtool** -
 If you want to debug your application in the browser through dev tools. you have to keep this option as `inline-source-map` otherwise you can just ignore the field or kepp it as `hidden-source-map`.

 > This is just a glimpse of what you can configure and customize in your Create React Saga with the help of webpack.
-To know more about webpack and how to cinfigure it please visit their [docs](https://v4.webpack.js.org/concepts/).
+To know more about webpack and how to cinfigure it please visit their <a href="https://v4.webpack.js.org/concepts/" target="_blank">docs</a>.
 Currently `create-react-saga` is using wepack v4.
 Migration to v5 is under development.
 It will be live soon.

 ## Babel
 Babel is included to let user use the latest features of EcmaScript and intorduce polyfils to run the application on various browsers.
 In the root directory you will find `.babelrc` file that contains bable presets and plugins. babel preset is collection of plugins for behaving cohesively.
 For example `@babel/preset-react` contains below plugins -